-- WH Group is the only company that disclosed recall events in the reporting period and included details of each recall, impact on consumer, volume of product, location and corrective actions.
+- WH Group is the only company that disclosed recall events in the reporting period and included details of each recall, impact on the consumer, the volume of product, the location and any corrective actions taken.

 Enthusiasm around sustainable proteins is growing, both globally and in Asia specifically.
 The Good Food Institute (GFI) estimates that sales of plant-based meat in China reached $910 million in 2018, reflecting a year-on-year increase of 14.2%.

 There are several drivers behind the growth in the sustainable proteins market in the region, which mirror those in other regions.
 These dietary shifts are partly due to changes in consumer preferences from greater awareness around animal welfare, environmental impacts and, more importantly, health concerns.
 The leading cause of death in China is obesity and cardiovascular disease, which have been linked to higher levels of meat consumption.